-Section 156-Pastors will receive large returns in good done by circulating our Manual among their members.
+¶9-Pastors will receive large returns in good done by circulating our Manual among their members.
 A copy should be in every home.
+The pastors should also constitute themselves agents for our holiness literature such as the books and periodicals to be procured at The Pilgrim Publishing House, Indianapolis, Indiana.

-Ministers from Other Evangelical Churches
+Ministers From Other Evangelical Churches

-Section 157-Ordained ministers from other evangelical churches desiring to unite with us may be admitted, receiving due credit for their standing, provided that they publicly assent to our beliefs, practices and system of government, are able to give evidence of holy character and a sanctified experience, and have pursued a course of study at least equal to the one prescribed for our ministers.
+Section 151-Ordained ministers from other evangelical churches desiring to unite with us may be admitted, receiving due credit for their standing, provided that they publicly assent to our beliefs, practices and system of government, are able to give evidence of holy character and a sanctified experience, and have pursued a course of study at least equal to the one prescribed for our ministers.